Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some Palestinians went to Al-Bireh City Square in Ramallah in the West Bank, where thousands of people greeted them.

-Violence erupted in the West Bank late Saturday and early Sunday after Israeli forces killed seven Palestinians, including two children, and at least one gunman, local and medical sources said.
+Violence erupted in the West Bank late Saturday and early Sunday after Israeli forces killed seven Palestinians, including two children and at least one gunman, local sources and medical officials said.

-Even before the October 7 attack, the West Bank had been in turmoil, with increased Israeli military raids, a growing number of Palestinian attacks, and increased violence from Israeli settlers over the past 18 months.
+Even before the October 7 attack, the West Bank had been plagued by unrest, with increased Israeli military raids, a growing number of Palestinian attacks, and increased violence from Israeli settlers over the past 18 months.
 More than 200 Palestinians have been killed in the West Bank since October 7, some of them in Israeli airstrikes.

-Saturday’s prisoner swap followed the release of 13 Israeli hostages, including several children and elderly people, the day before.
-It was a deal struck by Hamas in exchange for the freedom of 39 Palestinian women and children in Israeli jails.
+Saturday's prisoner swap followed the previous day's release of 13 Israeli hostages, including several children and elderly people, in exchange for the release of 39 Palestinian women and children held in Israeli jails.

-The four Thais released on Saturday “wanted to get clean and contact their relatives,” Prime Minister Srettha Thavisin said on X. He said they were all safe and had no major complications.
+Four Thais released on Saturday “wish to get clean and contact their relatives,” Prime Minister Srettha Thavisin said on X. He said they were all safe and had no major complications.

 “I am so happy, I am so glad, I cannot describe my current feelings,” Thongkoon Onkaew said in a phone call to Reuters after his son Natthaporn, 26, was released.

-The deal was put at risk when Hamas's armed wing said on Saturday it would delay releasing the hostages until Israel implemented the terms of the deal, including allowing trucks carrying aid into Gaza.
+The deal was put at risk when Hamas's armed wing said on Saturday it would delay releasing the hostages until Israel fulfilled its terms, including allowing trucks carrying aid into Gaza.

 Qatar and Egypt, along with US President Joe Biden, spent a day negotiating to salvage the deal.

-Hamas' al-Qassam Brigades asserted that Israel did not comply with the terms of the deal to release hostages based on the time spent in detention.
+Hamas' al-Qassam Brigades said Israel had failed to comply with the terms of the deal to release hostages based on the length of their detention.

 COGAT, Israel's civilian coordination body with the Palestinians, accused Hamas of delaying trucks carrying humanitarian aid into northern Gaza at checkpoints.